-According to OSHA, “Although OSHA does not have a specific standard that covers working in cold environments, employers have a responsibility to provide workers with employment and a place of employment which are free from recognized hazards, including winter weather related hazards, which are causing or are likely to cause death or serious physical harm to them.”
+According to OSHA, “Although OSHA does not have a specific standard that covers working in cold environments, employers have a responsibility to provide workers with employment and a place of employment which are free from recognized hazards, including winter weather-related hazards, which are causing or are likely to cause death or serious physical harm to them.”

 In addition to providing proper cold-weather gear, employers can protect oil rig workers from winter weather by shortening the duration of outdoor work, having employees work in pairs to watch for signs of cold stress, taking more frequent breaks indoors, providing proper nutrition and hydration, and encouraging workers to drink warm liquids.
 Employers must also train oil rig workers on overall cold-weather safety.

-When Oil Rig Workers Suffer Cold-Related Harm, We’re There to Help
+When Oil Rig Workers Suffer Cold-Related Harm

 Too often, companies cut corners to save money.
 When this happens, workers can be seriously injured or may lose their lives.
 Not only do oil rig owners and operators have an obligation to winterize facilities, but they should provide cold-weather gear and proper training to help their workers stay safe.
 Delaying winterization, providing sub-standard protective gear, and pressuring oil rig crews to work in heavy weather are all examples of situations that can unnecessarily endanger workers.